HelpMe-Pls/Life-Engineering/Tips & Tools/English vocab.md

 bough (n): the main branch of a tree

 ==didactic== (n): designed or intended to teach >> autodidact: self-learner

+inculcate (v): to teach and impress by frequent repetitions or admonitions

 fortuitously: fortunately, luckily